Laser Spectroscopy for the Study of Exotic Nuclei: Perspectives and Challenges

 \section{Perspectives and Challenges}

-Although considerable progress has been made studying unstable nuclei with laser spectroscopy techniques across much of the nuclear chart, only about one third of the total isotopes producible at current-generation RIB facilities have been addressed by laser spectroscopy methods and some key regions of the nuclear chart remain unexplored.
+Although considerable progress has been made studying unstable nuclei with laser spectroscopy techniques across much of the nuclear chart, only about one third of the total isotopes producible at current-generation RIB facilities have been addressed and some key regions of the nuclear chart remain unexplored.
 As summarized in Fig.~\ref{fig:fig1.2}, several gaps remain in our knowledge, even close to the valley of stability.
-This is mainly due to challenges involving the production of isotopes of these elements and/or their atomic structure hindering studies.
+This is mainly due to challenges involving the production of isotopes of these elements and/or their structure hindering studies.

-To overcome these challenges and expand the ability to perform laser spectroscopy experiments on more isotopes, elements, and even to yield additional nuclear observables, further improvements and new developments of both RIB facilities and experimental techniques are being pursued, as will be detailed.
+To overcome these challenges and expand the ability to perform laser spectroscopy experiments on more isotopes, elements, and even to yield additional nuclear observables, further improvements and new developments of both RIB facilities and experimental techniques are being pursued, as will be detailed in the following.